 Aliyun::OSS::LifeCycleRule.new(

-:id => 'rule2', :enable => false, :prefix => 'bar/', :expiry => Date.new(2016, 1, 1))
+id: 'rule2', enable: false, prefix: 'bar/', expiry: Date.new(2016, 1, 1))

-]Query the lifecycle rules of a bucket
+Get lifecycle rules for a bucket

 require 'aliyun/oss'